 Dr. Sarah Reid leads Doblin Canada, Deloitte’s design-led innovation practice.
 She works with Canadian family businesses, large corporates, and governments to tackle issues of digital disruption, workplace equity, affordable housing, and climate change with innovation and service design.
 Prior to Deloitte, Sarah helped establish Canada’s first regulatory ‘nudge unit’ at the Ontario Securities Commission.

-Lei Chai is currently a PhD student in sociology at the University of Toronto.
-His research focuses on health and mental health, work and family, and social stratification.
+Alexander Wilson is a graduate student in sociology at the University of Toronto.
+His research interests focus on the impact of role disruption on stress, trust, and mastery.